Orden14/RaidPlanner/readme.md

 - Yarn (with node >21)

 ###### These are custom commands to help you run the project for the first time in a development environment :
-- docker-compose -f docker-compose.light.yaml up -d (docker-compose with the database only, for a full setup, check docker-compose.yaml)
+- docker-compose -f docker-compose.light.yaml up -d (docker-compose with the database and phpmyadmin only, for a full setup, check docker-compose.yaml)
 - yarn dependencies (executes composer install, yarn install, and yarn build)
 - yarn truncate-database (clear database and loads data fixtures)
 - symfony serve (starts the local development server)